 ” Media is the message and the messenger.”

 Content of this nature, is intended to grab attention of a specific demographic and influence them.
 The content of such adverts is therefore extremely important and this is why there should be efforts taken towards avoiding ads that reinforce gender stereotypes and are likely to cause serious and widespread offence, or harm.

 We continue to see womyn’s voices missing out in several key conversations that affect their lives daily.
 The result is that those who continue to demand for fair representation are brushed off as ” angry feminists” or dismissed completely without a deliberate effort to try and remedy this wrong.

 Similarly, we have become accustomed to reading newspaper articles and the likes focused on furthering subordination of womyn and reinforcing old patriarchal standards.
 Despite the fact that womyn make up half of this country’s population, are active participants in almost all sectors and deserve to be heard as loudly as we often do the male voices, there representation in media spaces continues to be lower than low.

 The proliferation of sexist imagery contributes to the normalization of these sexist ideals.
 People tacitly accept gender-based discrimination as part of our daily lives because it is re-enforced by the language and imagery we are exposed to daily.

 I do not wish to get into it with media or patriarchal gatekeepers.
-I only insist that we all deliberately call out any sexist portrayal of womyn that manifests in media either throw the absence of womyn’s voices, these problematic articles, advertisements that make perpetuate harmful stereotypes etc etc.
+I only insist that we all deliberately call out any portrayal of womyn that manifests in media throwing the absence of womyn’s voices, and perpetuate harmful stereotypes etc.